ecmwf-ifs/ecrad/README.md

 S. A. K. Schäfer, 2019: Entrapment: An important mechanism to explain the shortwave 3D radiative effect of clouds.
 J. Atmos.
 Sci., 76, 2123–2141.

+The ecCKD gas optics scheme is described here:

+ - Hogan, R. J., and M. Matricardi, 2022: a tool for generating fast k-distribution gas-optics models for weather and climate applications.
+J. Adv.
+Modeling Earth Sys., in review.

 ## CONTACT